 Once you have brainstormed on the questions above and formed a picture about what you have to offer others, work to put it all together in a succinct way.

-You must develop a coherent narrative that explains exactly how your past developed into your present and also illustrates the direction you are planning to take your career.
-The key to success is to focus on the value your prior experience brings rather than explaining your transition in terms of your own interests (such as “I was bored with my job and decided to try something else”).
-Remember that your narrative must be consistent with your past.
-You’ll be called out quickly if you’re seen as abandoning your roots, shading the truth or not acknowledging your history.
+You must develop a coherent narrative that shows how your past has shaped you and also illustrates the direction you are planning to take your career.
+The key to success is to focus on the value your prior experience brings rather than explaining your transition in terms of your own interests (such as “I was tired of my job and needed to try something different”).
+Remember that your story must be in alignment with your past.
+You’ll be called out quickly if you’re seen as discarding your roots, fudging the truth or not recognizing your history.

 - Reintroduce yourself

 Now that you’ve completed the first three steps, it’s time to put your new personal brand out there.
-Make sure all of your contact points (such as your resume, cover letter, LinkedIn and Facebook profiles) are consistent with your new image.
-Then think about your unveiling.
-Can you get involved with any projects that will showcase your new interests and abilities?
+Make sure all of your touch points (such as your resume, cover letter, LinkedIn and Facebook profiles) are consistent with your new image.
+Then think about your relaunch.
+Can you get involved with any projects that will showcase your new interests and skills?

 Reach out to people you know and ask for help in spreading the word about your change.
 Make meaningful contacts in your industry and ask for testimonials as you work with clients in your new role.
 The more connections you make, the more likely it is that your new brand will be known and recognized.

 Share your expertise by producing helpful content using social media, blogs and podcasts, always ensuring that your material offers genuine value.
-You can quickly establish your expertise if you help people solve a problem.
-Make a focused effort to publish in respected publications, speak at industry conferences or take on a leadership role in your trade association.
-The resulting visibility, connections and credibility can pay major dividends.
+You can quickly become a valued resource if you help people resolve a problem.
+Put your time and energy in publishing in respected publications, speak at industry conferences or take on a leadership role in your trade association.
+The resulting exposure, network connections and trustworthiness can pay major dividends.

 Finally, be consistent and diligent.
 Rebranding takes an ongoing effort.